Travel Guide to Sliven, Bulgaria

-Also located a short drive from the city centre is Hotel Stote Voivodi.
-An outdoor pool, incredible mountain views, and in-house restaurant await weary travellers.
+Also located a short drive from the city center is Hotel Stote Voivodi.
+An outdoor pool, incredible mountain views, and in-house restaurants await weary travelers.
 There are fourteen beds in all, so space fills quickly.

 National Hotel and Conference Centre is located in the heart of the city.
 The hotel houses nine double rooms and four suites.
 Each room has a private bath, direct dial telephone, satellite television, security system, internet connection, and minibar.
 Room service is available daily.